UPDATED: FEBRUARY 20, 2023 | 1 MIN READ

-The answer to this question is, yes – for a little while.
-Most insurance companies will offer discounts for bundling homeowners and auto policies but you still have to shop around each year to get the best price.
+The answer to this question is yes – to an extent.
+Most insurance companies will offer discounts for bundling home and auto policies.
+However, it’s important to still shop around yearly for the best deal.

-- Customers who have more than one policy are less likely to shop around at price at renewal time.
+- Customers with more than one policy are less likely to shop around at renewal time.
 This is key to the profitability of the discounts.
 The fewer customers shop around at renewal time, the more profits are maximized compared to possible revenue lost by giving discounts.

-Insurance companies like to notch up the premiums a little every year at renewal time.
-In the business, this practice is known as price optimization.
-Optimal pricing means bumping the premium a little bit but not so much that the customer will start comparison shopping.
-Over a few years of price optimizing, your bundle discount will be more expensive than buying individual policies from competitors.
+Price optimization is a strategy that insurance companies employ to make more money.
+This involves increasing the premium by a small amount every year.
+Optimal pricing means bumping the premium slightly but not so much that the customer will start comparison shopping.
+Over a few years, your bundle discount will be higher than buying individual policies from competitors.